NbAiLab/notram/guides/corpus_v2.md

 # Status Corpus v2
 This page tracks the status of version 2 of our corpus.
 The purpose of the table is currently to track the status.
-When the processing has reached at least level 4, the, number of words and exact size will be calculated.
+When the processing has reached at least level 4, the word count and exact size will be calculated.
 See level description at the bottom of this document.

 ## Corpora unchanged from v1